Yankees vs. Padres Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 43 hits with nine doubles, 14 home runs, 30 walks and 33 RBI.
-He's also stolen three bases.
+- Aaron Judge has 44 hits with nine doubles, 14 home runs and 30 walks.
+He has driven in 33 runs with three stolen bases.

 Judge Recent Games